 Multi-District Denmark looks forward to welcoming you to your new home for a year, TEAM S23 (Summer 2023) with planned arrival at a Danish airport in the first week of August 2023.

 Below you will find some important general information, which we ask you to study carefully.
 First, we want to let you know that we have high expectations of you.

 Our Rotary colleagues in your country, who are sponsoring you, have found you worthy of the challenge to become a Rotary exchange student.
 Being a Rotary exchange student means providing a good experience to your host family, your host club and your school and friends.
 In this way, you will help promote Rotary youth exchange as your host family, club and school will want to continue participating in the program.
-As an ambassador for your country you may also contribute to cultural understanding and peace.
+As an ambassador for your country, you may also contribute to mutual cultural understanding and peace.

 Please remember this throughout your stay in Denmark.

 By now, you should already have been able to lock into the Danish YEP database and update your personal profile with data (home address etc.)

 The link to download your guarantee form will be sent to you in a separate email.
 But you can download it on your profile in the folder document when your host club has uploaded it to the database.

 All exchange students to Denmark should arrive in Denmark in the week of 31/2023

 Final Destination in Denmark: [Will be stated on your GF]